-- A. Upon request, an employee has the right to a union representative at an investigatory interview called by the Employer, if the employee reasonably believes discipline could result.
-If the requested representative is not reasonably available, the employee will select another representative who is available. - B. Employees seeking representation are responsible for contacting their representative. - C. The role of the representative is to provide assistance and counsel to the employee, rather than serve as an adversary to the investigator.
+A. Upon request, an employee has the right to a union representative at an investigatory Return to Table of Contents interview called by the Employer, if the employee reasonably believes discipline could result.
+If the requested representative is not reasonably available, the employee will select another union designated representative who is available.

+- Β. Employees seeking representation are responsible for contacting their union designated representative. - C. The role of the union designated representative is to provide assistance and counsel to the employee, rather than serve as an adversary to the investigator.
 The exercise of rights in this Article will not interfere with the Employer's right to conduct the investigation.